 Yogurt & Granola Social

-For National Dairy Month, serve residents yogurt with granola toppings.
+In recognition of this National Dairy Month, serve residents yogurt with a granola topping.
 Encourage residents to add other toppings like nuts or berries.

 Summer Strawberry Jam